dotnet/aspnetcore/README.md

 #OS Requirements

-Today Core CLR will only work on Windows 8 and above, otherwise we support Windows 7 and above.
+Windows 7 and above, though Core CLR will only work on Windows 8 today.
+So if using Core CLR you will need to be on Windows 8 or above.
 Before RTM Core CLR will support Windows 7 as well.

 #Feedback